 323-933-9244, ext.
 455

 Free and confidential social service programs available nationally to everyone who works in performing arts and entertainment—including actors, dancers, musicians, stagehands, playwrights and many more–and address a wide array of challenges faced by people in performing arts and entertainment.
 With respect and understanding, our professional social workers offer counseling and support groups, education, emergency financial assistance and practical help.
-If you are in need of counseling and support because of sexual harassment, The Actors Fund provides safe and confidential help.
+If you are in need of counseling and support because of sexual harassment, The Entertainment Community Fund provides safe and confidential help.

 Offers a variety of services that can provide emotional and financial relief to people and their families during hardship.
 Whether the hardship is personal or the result of an entertainment industry-wide event, MPTF is here when you need us most.
 Conversations and visits with social workers at MPTF are completely confidential.
 Your social worker will be your advocate and work with you to prioritize your needs and find appropriate solutions.